nevakrien/benchmark-errors/README.md

 however this is fundemental to how modern computers work and all of these are present in any languge, in fact the driving force behind making this repo was a bad article about luajit speedups in relation to C.

+I am going to assume you are familiar with how computers work.
+If terms like "assembly" or "machine code" mean nothing to you then you would likely need todo some googeling to understand the concepts here.

 # build/run
 to get the code on your computer run
 ```bash